April 23, 2025

 Every ACH transaction follows a specific order from initiation to settlement or resolution:

-1. Transaction initiation: When a payment begins, the originating financial institution assigns a 15-digit trace number combining their routing number and a unique sequence identifier
+1. Transaction initiation: When a payment begins, the originating financial institution assigns a 15-digit trace number combining their routing number and a sequence identifier

 2. Batch processing: The transaction joins others in a batch file sent to the ACH operator (Federal Reserve or The Clearing House), with the trace number embedded in the transaction data